Edit

 Note

-Bidirectional Streaming in Azure Communication Services is generally available, but the Azure OpenAI real-time API has its own release schedule.
-For up-to-date info on the API’s availability, check out the official docs.
+Bidirectional streaming in Azure Communication Services is generally available, but the Azure OpenAI real-time API has its own release schedule.
+For up-to-date information on the API's availability, see Azure OpenAI in Azure AI Foundry models.

-Before running this sample, you need to set up the resources with the following configuration updates:
+Before you run this sample, you need to set up the resources with the following configuration updates.

-1. Set up and host your Azure DevTunnel
+Step 1: Set up and host your dev tunnel

-Azure DevTunnels is an Azure service that enables you to share local web services hosted on the internet.
+With dev tunnels, you can share local web services that are hosted on the internet.
 Use the commands to connect your local development environment to the public internet.
-This creates a tunnel with a persistent endpoint URL and which allows anonymous access.
-We use this endpoint to notify your application of calling events from the ACS Call Automation service.
+This process creates a tunnel with a persistent endpoint URL and allows anonymous access.
+We use this endpoint to notify your application of calling events from Call Automation.

 devtunnel create --allow-anonymous